mrkmg/service-checker/README.md

         .then(resultHandler)
         .catch(errorHandler)

-*If you know a reliable way to check if an exchange server is up and running, please get in contact with me!*

 Writing your own plugins
 ------------------------

 Rules for building a plugin that works correctly with service checker:

-- The plugin **must** return a function.
+- The plugin **must** be a function.
 - The function **must** be named.
 This name will be the method name used by service-checker.
+- The function **must** take only one parameter.
+It will be passed an options object.
+All options passed by use will be passed in the options parameter.
 - The function **must** return a promise. service-checker uses [BlueBird](http://bluebirdjs.com/docs/getting-started.html) but any Promises/A+ implementation should work.
-- The promise **must** resolve if all passed parameters are valid.
 - The promise **must** reject if any passed parameters are invalid.
 - The promise **must** resolve with a falsy object (null, undefined) if the check succeeds.
 - The promise **must** resolve with an error object if the check fails.
-- The plugin **should** interpret and adhere to any applicable options.
+- The plugin **should** interpret and adhere to any applicable default options.
 Current options are:
     - timeout

 The following example plugin demonstrates all these rules.